Mama Weed poster

 The inciting incident occurs at 13 minutes when Patience discovers that Samia, the daughter of a woman who once saved her mother's life, is the girlfriend of a dealer under surveillance.
 When police plan a raid that will capture Samia, Patience faces a moral crisis: remain invisible or intervene..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 26 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This reveals the protagonist's commitment to Patience makes the active choice to steal the hashish and become "Mama Weed," a mysterious new drug dealer.
+This demonstrates the protagonist's commitment to Patience makes the active choice to steal the hashish and become "Mama Weed," a mysterious new drug dealer.
 She uses her insider knowledge from police wiretaps to outmaneuver both criminals and law enforcement, stepping fully into this double life., moving from reaction to action.

 At 53 minutes, the Midpoint arrives at 51% of the runtime—precisely centered, creating perfect narrative symmetry.
-The analysis reveals that this crucial beat False victory: Patience has become the most successful dealer in Paris, her mother is in excellent care, and she's managed to protect Samia.
+Notably, this crucial beat False victory: Patience has become the most successful dealer in Paris, her mother is in excellent care, and she's managed to protect Samia.
 She believes she has complete control - but the police are now actively hunting "Mama Weed," and she doesn't realize she's translating wiretaps about herself., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 79 minutes (76% through) represents the emotional nadir.
 Here, Patience's mother dies.
 This "whiff of death" moment removes her original motivation for entering the drug trade.
-She realizes that all her criminal success couldn't save what mattered most, and she's now trapped in a life she no longer needs but can't escape., indicates the protagonist at their lowest point.
+She realizes that all her criminal success couldn't save what mattered most, and she's now trapped in a life she no longer needs but can't escape., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 83 minutes initiates the final act resolution at 80% of the runtime.
 Patience synthesizes her two identities: she'll use her translator knowledge one final time, not to escape justice but to dismantle the network she created on her own terms.
 She chooses truth over continued deception, accepting the consequences while protecting those she cares about., demonstrating the transformation achieved throughout the journey.